wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Changelog ==
+= 3.2.2 =
+* SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
+* Preventing plugin conflicts
+* Minor bug fixes

 = 3.2.1 =
 * SAFE UPDATE: No data loss for those upgrading from version 3.0 or higher
 * Allows automatic recovery of all pricing tables when switching to PRO version